-In the research project Ebifananyi, historical and cultural aspects of photographic documentation are researched within the specific geographical context of the East African country Uganda.
-This leads to a series of artistic products presented as books and accompanying exhibitions.
+Through her collaborative photographic practice, Andrea Stultiens' research project investigates the historical and cultural aspects of photographic documentation within the specific geographical context of the East African country Uganda.

 Andrea Stultiens (1974, NL) received a Bfa and Mfa in photography at HKU University of the Arts and AKV St Joost in Breda respectively, and a Ma in photographic studies from Leiden University.
 Currently she divides her time between the Netherlands and Uganda.

 Stultiens' artistic practice deal with photography in relation to understandings of the presentations of histories.
 Since 2007 her work originates mostly on the African continent and always develops in collaborations with others.